-This ghostly white vegetable is very popular in Japanese cooking and provides a mild radish flavor to any dish.
+This ghostly white vegetable is very popular in Asian dishes and provides a mild radish flavor to any dish.
 Try it pickled, grated into sauces and soups, or use the leafy green for stir fry and salads.

 It is readily available at farmers’ markets year-round and is generally purchased in bunches.
 The sweetest daikon radishes are found during the colder months of the year.
 Daikon radish is high in vitamin C, potassium, and phosphorus, very low in calories and good for digestion.